Costa Rica Transportation:

 For your return flight home, many people prefer to leave for San Jose the day before the flight so as to be sure to get to the airport in time.
 Costa Rica is the land of Murphy’s Law (Anything that can go wrong will go wrong).
 Route 32, the main highway between San Jose and the Caribbean, is a two lane road that at times has been blocked by traffic backups, accidents, road work and even land slides.
 The best plans and intentions can be delayed.
-If your flight leaves after 4:30 in the evening and you head out early in the morning, you’ll probably make it to the airport in time.
+If your flight leaves in the afternoon and you head out super early in the morning, you’ll probably make it on time.

 Getting to the Caribbean

 There are a number of ways to get from the airport to Puerto Viejo in the Caribbean.
 I offer a guide service and I can pick you up.
 Check my Guide Service pages for details and contact me for the cost.

 Check the links below for detailed information on: